CS234319/safot/Material/Tutorials/sml/datatypes.md

 ---

 ### Constructors (of SML)

-The term *constructor* may be confusing
+the term *constructor* may be confusing

-  - constructors of classes, as in C++
+* constructors of classes, as in C++
-  - consturcotrs of types, as in abstract type constructors
+* consturcotrs of types, as in abstract type constructors
-  - in the construction industry...
+* in the construction industry...

-In SML, constructors are functions
+in SML constructors are functions

 ```sml
 datatype mass = Kg of real;